Week by Week

 After Effects Weekend

 Tackle the basics of After Effects with an Adobe Certified Instructor.
 You’ll cover the most popular techniques used by film editors outside of traditional tools like Premiere, Avid and FCP.

 Week Five: Scene Work

 As you develop and edit your reel, you’ll meet with our Artist in Residence for a discussion about their work and a career in editing.
 The class and resident artist will also screen and critique the week’s work-in-progress.
-We’ll also take trip to Outpost Digital, the largest FCPX facility in the country, where Evan Schechtman talks about getting started in the industry.
+We’ll also take a trip to a working post production facility.
+This field trip varies between Leftfield Productions, North South TV, Deluxe, and/or Radical Media.

 Week Six: Scene Work & Finishing Your Reel

 The Artist in Residence returns for an additional in-class screening and discussion.
 We’ll screen our work again as we finalize changes for picture-lock.
 Finally, we’ll take you through the process of compressing a final output, building your own website, and posting your reels on-line for potential employers to see with a single click.

 Class ends with a student screening and class lunch where we discuss how to find work and get off to the right start in the industry.